 2.1 Basis of Preparation

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted within the European Union.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) as adopted within the European Union.
 The financial statements are presented in euros (€).
 Amounts are shown in thousands of euros unless otherwise stated.
 The euro is the presentation currency of the Group.
 Preparing the financial statements in accordance with IFRS means that management is required to make assessments, estimates and assumptions that influence the application of regulations and the amounts reported for assets, equity, liabilities, commitments, income and expenses.
 The estimates made and the related assumptions are based on historical experience and various other factors, such as relevant knowledge, which are considered to be reasonable under the given circumstances.
-The IFRS financial statements have been prepared under the historical cost convention except for financial derivatives, long-term incentive plans and post-employment benefits.
+The IFRS financial statements have been prepared under the historical cost convention except for financial derivatives, share-based payment plans, contingent considerations, certain non-current assets and post-employment benefits.
 The estimates and assumptions serve as the basis for assessing the value of recognized assets and liabilities whose amounts cannot currently be determined from other sources.
 However, actual results may differ from the estimates.
 Estimates and underlying assumptions are subject to constant assessment.
 Changes in estimates and assumptions are recognized in the period in which the estimates are revised.

 The areas involving higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in note 4.

 2.2 Changes in Accounting Policy and Disclosures

 2.2.1 Change in Accounting Policy